kherud/java-llama.cpp/README.md

 ### Custom llama.cpp Setup (GPU acceleration)

 This repository provides default support for CPU based inference.
-You can compile `llama.cpp` any way you want, however.
+You can compile `llama.cpp` any way you want, however (see [Setup Required](#setup-required)).
 In order to use your self-compiled library, set either of the [JVM options](https://www.jetbrains.com/help/idea/tuning-the-ide.html#configure-jvm-options):

 - `de.kherud.llama.lib.path`, for example `-Dde.kherud.llama.lib.path=/directory/containing/lib`